-This course traces the development of Irish art from Newgrange to the 2009 Venice Biennale.
-Students will be introduced to a wide variety of prehistoric art before moving on to consider the outstanding artistic achievements of the ‘Golden Age’ of Irish art, including the Book of Kells, the Tara Brooch and Irish High Crosses.
-The second half of the course will focus on how the ‘rediscovery’ of this early artistic legacy informed later artists, culminating in the ‘Celtic Revival’ of the nineteenth and twentieth centuries.
-In exploring the development of modern art in Ireland, students will learn to appraise and evaluate a broad spectrum of Irish art both iconographically and art historically, including the work of Jack Yeats, Mainie Jellett, and Louis le Brocquy.
+The second half of the course explores the development of modern art in Ireland.
+It examines how the ‘rediscovery’ of Ireland’s early artistic legacy informed later artists, culminating in the ‘Celtic Revival’ of the nineteenth and twentieth centuries.
+Students will learn to appraise and evaluate a broad spectrum of Irish art, including the work of Jack Yeats, Mainie Jellett, and Louis le Brocquy.
 The course will conclude with an overview of trends in contemporary Irish art.
 A key question underlying the various strands of the course will be the development of a distinctly Irish cultural identity in the visual arts and the influence of international trends on Irish artists throughout the ages.

 Tuition and Fees